Online Study Tips

 - Study alone unless specific pair or group activities have been planned.

-- Anticipate interruptions and negotiate with friends and family to give you space during specific study times you have chosen.
+- Anticipate interruptions and negotiate with friends and family to give you space during the specific study times you have chosen.